tytydraco/yessleep/out/My_wife_cries_at_11pm_every_night_.md

 *“Did you edit these?”* she finally asked me.

-*“Of course not*,*”* I answered.
+*“Of course not,"* I answered.

-*“From an infant… No, from any person, I have never heard anything like this in my life*,*”* she continued.
+*“From an infant… No, from any person, I have never heard anything like this in my life,"* she continued.

 She then asked me if we could come in for more tests tomorrow night.